 Whether he is doing a solo acoustic performance or with "The Rambling Man Blues Band” behind him, he always entertains.
-Expect to hear everything from a blues jam to Johnny Cash and plenty of originals mixed in, such as “One More Dance" and "It’s Over.”
+Expect to hear everything from a blues jam to Johnny Cash and plenty of originals mixed in, such as “Tall in the Saddle (When I ride)”, “One More Dance" and "It’s Over.”

-Curtis Lee has had plenty of radio play and interviews on Jango and iHeart Radio and other Internet radio stations like Tapdetroit.com that is syndicated on the Radio365 network.
-He also receives plenty of airplay on FM stations like WIDR 89.1, an indie college station in Kalamazoo and 98.5fm, a major-market country station.
+Curtis Lee can be heard on the radio play and in interviews on Jango and iHeart Radio and other Internet radio stations like Tapdetroit.com that is syndicated on the Radio365 network and on FM stations like WIDR 89.1, an indie college station, 98.5fm, a major-market country station and a number of online radio stations here and abroad.
 Curtis Lee doesn't fit perfectly into any genre, his music can be found on Country, Alternative Country, Blues and his studio version of “It’s Over” plays in the alternative metal format on iHeart.

 When asked what style of music he plays he usually says, "I just play music, the good kind, the universal language of everyone.
 Because really, we’re all saying the same thing.”

 Curtis Lee Putman is a dynamic performer, a gifted songwriter and a strong musician.
 He easily identifies with and grabs the attention of his audience weather it’s two people or two thousand.
 He leaves the audience cheering for more.
 Curtis Lee Putman likes to call his shows a party instead of a performance.
 And that’s usually the case with some damn good music that you're sure to enjoy.